 Haiti Travel Warning

-The Department of State urges U.S. citizens to exercise caution when visiting Haiti.
+The Department of State urges U.S. citizens to exercise caution when visiting Haiti given Haiti’s weak emergency response infrastructure.
 Hundreds of thousands of U.S. citizens safely visit Haiti each year, but the poor state of Haiti’s emergency response network should be carefully considered when planning travel.
 Travelers to Haiti are encouraged to use organizations that have solid infrastructure, evacuation, and medical support options in place.
 (Please see the Country Specific Information page for Haiti.)

-U.S. citizens have been victims of violent crime, including murder and kidnapping, predominately in the Port-au-Prince area.
-To date in 2013, two U.S. citizens arriving in Port-au-Prince on flights from the United States were attacked and robbed shortly after departing the airport.
+U.S. citizens have been victims of violent crime, including homicide and kidnapping, predominantly in the Port-au-Prince area, although the incidence of both homicide and kidnapping is down sharply in during the last year.
+No U.S. citizens were kidnapped since the issuance of the previous Travel Warning and homicides are down from 2012 to 2013.
+As with other countries that have high levels of poverty, U.S. citizens are urged to remain aware of the possibility of robbery.
+In December 2013, the Embassy learned of six cases of U.S. citizens arriving in Port-au-Prince on flights from the United States who were robbed shortly after departing the airport, a spike associated with the busy travel period during the holidays.
 It is recommended that U.S. citizens have their host/organization meet them at the airport upon arrival and/or have pre-arranged airport transfers and hotels.
-While the government of Haiti has made progress in recent months to arrest and disrupt perpetrators, kidnapping for ransom can affect anyone in Haiti, particularly those maintaining long-term residence in the country.
+U.S. citizens are also urged to exercise caution when visiting banks in Port-au-Prince.
+Robbery crews have been known to surveil banks and rob customers shortly after departure.
+While the Government of Haiti has made progress to arrest and disrupt perpetrators, kidnapping for ransom can affect anyone in Haiti, most particularly those maintaining long-term residence in the country.

 U.S. citizens who choose to travel to Haiti are urged to review our Country Specific Information page.
 U.S. private sector organizations with operations in Haiti can obtain additional information on the security situation in the country through the U.S. Department of State’s Overseas Security Advisory Council (OSAC).
 OSAC’s mission is to promote security cooperation between U.S. private sector interests worldwide and the U.S. Department of State.
 OSAC also maintains an active Country Council in Haiti to promote the exchange of security-related information.
 The Council is comprised of security professionals and is co-chaired by the Regional Security Officer at the U.S. Embassy Port-au-Prince and a private sector representative.
 U.S. private sector entities can obtain additional information on OSAC by visiting the OSAC website.